 Therefore, loads of home cooking for 12-16 persons and loads of shopping to do.
 We usually went to the Kvickly supermarket in nearby Middelfart.

-First surprise: they had huge wine and beer sections.
-There was actually way too much choice: we were wondering around for about 15 minutes just to get a good first impression of their assortment… It was amazing to find beers from Dutch breweries that I hadn’t even seen in the Netherlands.
+First surprise: they had a huge wine and beer section.
+There was actually way too much choice: we were wandering around for about 15 minutes just to get a good first impression of their assortment… It was amazing to find beers from Dutch breweries that I hadn’t even seen in the Netherlands.

 Second surprise: they had an ample stock of Westvleteren beer!!
 Westvleteren is the brewery of Trappist Abbey of Saint Sixtus in Vleteren, Belgium.
 It is the only of the 6 Belgian Trappist breweries where the monks still do all of the brewing.
 The brewery’s three beers (Blonde; green cap, 5.8% ABV – 8; blue cap, 8% ABV and 12; yellow cap, 10.2% ABV) have acquired an international reputation.
 Westvleteren 12 is being considered by many to be the best beer in the world.
 It was the winner of the 2005 World Beer Awards and was rated best in the world by Ratebeer.com in 2014.